StephenJayYoung/JacuzziBoysWebsite/README.md

 Website for the Jacuzzi Boys Athletic Club Website.
-Uses bootstrap and the instagram API.
+Uses bootstrap and the instagram, twitter, and tumblr API's.